ThadeuJose/Kata-tcg/README.md

 ### Dud Card

 The 0 Mana cards can be played for free but don't do any damage either.
 They are just annoyingly taking up space in your hand.
-Dud Card

 ## Advanced Variations